david-fried/Identifying-Vacation-Spots/README.md

 ### VacationPy.ipynb

 Created a heatmap with [Google Maps Platform](https://maps.googleapis.com) and the CSV file generated from WeatherPy.ipynb ("cities.csv").
 The heatmap visualizes differences in humidity between cities.
-Identified cities experiencing great weather; for each of these cities, found the nearest hotel within a 5,000 meter radius and added the hotel name to the heatmap.
+Identifies cities experiencing great weather; for each of these cities, finds the nearest hotel within a 5,000 meter radius and adds the hotel name to the heatmap.

 ![Hotel Map](/VacationPy/output_data/hotel_map.png)